-1) Record minutes at all meetings of the Graduate Student Organization, including the Executive Board meeting, the Annual Business Meeting, and the closing meeting after the annual meeting, and any other meeting called to order by the President.
-All minutes shall be supplied to the members of the Executive Board
+Record minutes at all meetings of the Graduate Student Organization, including the Executive Board meeting, the Annual Business Meeting, and the closing meeting after the annual meeting, and any other meeting called to order by the President.
+All minutes shall be supplied to the members of the Executive Board viea email and to members of the Graduate Student Organization through posting on the WSSA website.

-- viea email and to members of the Graduate Student Organization through posting on the WSSA website. - 2) Present the Secretary's report at the annual business meeting. - 3) Distribute pertinent information to the member society representatives for distribution to graduate student members within the member societies. - 4) Perform other duties delegated by the President or the Executive Board. - 5) Advance to the office of Vice-President if s/he cannot serve.
+- 2) Present the Secretary's report at the annual business meeting. - 3) Distribute pertinent information to the member society representatives for distribution to graduate student members within the member societies. - 4) Prepare the monthly GSO newsletter to be distributed among student members. - 5) Perform other duties delegated by the President or the Executive Board. - 6) Advance to the office of Vice-President if s/he cannot serve.